saifaustcse/SDLC-Methodologies/README.md

        This is the last stage of the RAD model.
 In this phase, all the independent modules are evaluated separately .The tools and sub-parts of product makes the testing of the product very easy.

     Use cases for the RAD model:

+         * This model works only when the requirements are clearly specified
          * RAD should be used only when a system can be modularized to be delivered in an incremental manner.
          * When there's a necessity to make a system, which modularized in 2-3 months of period.
          * When the requirements are well-known.